Gotos/Chocobot/README.md

 # What is Chocobot?

-Chocobot is an easy-to-use, easy-to-extend Bot for managing your Twitch-Chat written in ruby.
-While Chocobot by itself doesn't do more then connecting to a channel, plugins can interact with the chat.
-Via plugins you can manage commands the bot response to, add timed messages and many other cool tasks.
+Chocobot is an easy-to-use, easy-to-extend Bot for managing your Twitch-Chat.
+It's written in ruby.
+While Chocobot by itself doesn't do more than connecting to a channel, plugins can interact with the chat.
+Via plugins you can manage commands the bot responds to, add timed messages and many other cool tasks.
 Take a look at the plugin-list below!

 ## Features